UmerHA/UmerHA.github.io/_essays/2024-06-14-euacc-meetup-planning.md

 - verify understanding of problem
     - what's the experience of European founders?
-    - what were their paint points?
+    - what were their pain points?
-    - how do they differ from paint points of eg American founders?
+    - how do they differ from pain points of eg American founders?

 - get new project ideas
 - get talented & energetic  people into existing projects